WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta3/index.md

 While Meadow.OS is still slow overall, due to the fact that we're running .NET code in interpreted mode (as opposed to compiled via Just-in-Time (JIT) or Ahead-of-Time (AoT) compilation), we did optimize some things within Meadow.Core, and realized `~380%` speed increase in digital output writes.
 In running the [Meadow Performance Benchmarking application](https://github.com/WildernessLabs/Meadow_Performance_Benchmarks), digital output writes went from `~16ms` to `~4ms`, which, while still slow, is a major improvement.

+AoT compilation (which should give us at least two magnitudes of performance improvement) is still schedule for b4.0.

 ### Meadow.Foundation Fixes and New Drivers

 #### Changes